Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - amount of expenditure in relation to each class of expenditure

-- name of each person, agency and organisation to which an amount was paid.
+- name of each person, agency or organisation to which an amount was paid.

 Details in relation to a class of expenditure do not need to be structured as above if expenditure for the class is less than $2,500.
 If no expenditure was incurred, a nil statement must be published.